Virtual Receptionist for Small Business: What It Is and How to Choose

 What Specific Providers Actually Charge

 These prices were verified as of March 27, 2026.
-See our detailed pricing breakdown for the full list.
+See our detailed pricing breakdown for the full list, or check our virtual receptionist pricing comparison for per-call cost at every volume.

 | Provider | Entry Price | Included | Type |